Aizizibg46/TradeVillager/README.md

                                                        ## TradeVillager

-              😊 This plugin was created specially for one person, but them don't want them, so i post free for all.
+              😊 This plugin was created specially for one person, but final decision, he don't want, so i post free for all.

                                                😊 Any bug/error can be reported.